Glenda Jackson won a BAFTA TV Award for her moving portrayal of a woman suffering from Alzheimer’s in BBC drama Elizabeth is Missing.

 As of August 2020, Elizabeth is Missing is no longer available to watch on BBC iPlayer.
 However, it is available to watch on the streaming service Acorn TV.

-BBC drama Elizabeth is Missing will begin on Sunday 8th December at 9pm, screenwriter Andrea Gibb has revealed.
+BBC drama Elizabeth is Missing originally aired in the UK on Sunday 8th December at 9pm.

 We’re reading my Elizabeth Is Missing script today.
 The shoot starts proper next week.
 I started work on this adaptation in 2013.
 Six years ago.
 And here we are.
 I can’t quite believe it’s really happening.
 I’m hugely grateful to everyone who’s supported me along the way.

 Elizabeth is Missing is adapted from Emma Healey’s bestselling 2014 novel and stars Glenda Jackson as Maud – a woman struggling with dementia who must attempt to piece together what has happened to her best friend Elizabeth.

 After Elizabeth goes missing, Maud is convinced that something terrible has occurred, and she sets out to solve the mystery, all the while fighting against time as her dementia worsens.
 As Maud becomes more forgetful, the distinctions between past and present begin to blur — and she begins to wonder whether the mystery is connected to the decades-old unsolved disappearance of her own sister, Sukey…

 This 90-minute TV film was scripted by Andrea Gibb, whose previous work includes Swallows and Amazons and several episodes of Call the Midwife.

 Gibb said: “I am honoured to have been given the opportunity to adapt this beautiful story.
 Emma has created an extraordinary heroine in Maud – she’s funny, tenacious, loyal – while also giving us a moving portrait of dementia from the inside out.”